Floral mixes and Freddie’s best picks!

 The only downside is that they sometimes look far too pretty to drink.
 My love of flowers has taken me to meet some of the botanically inspired mixologists behind the blossoming cocktail creation.
 They’ve shared their intoxicating knowledge with me.

-I learnt it’s all about ‘’less juice and more infusions’’ according to one mixologist as I sipped on my aquavit, lavender, lime juice and rose extract cocktail called ‘The birds and the bees’.
+I learned it’s all about ‘’less juice and more infusions’’ according to one mixologist as I sipped on my aquavit, lavender, lime juice and rose extract cocktail called ‘The birds and the bees’.
 It’s all about floral liqueur, essence or syrup in cocktails these days for added depth and complexity.
 The classics are all rather old fashioned nowadays.
 Lavender, violet, hibiscus and elderflower are taking the place of tonic, soda and plain sugar syrup.

-Here are some of my favourites for you to try.
+Here are some of my favourites for you to try:

 The Lavender Martini.
 Take your inner mixologist out for a spin and try this at home, folks!

 - 1 oz. crème de violette

 - 1 oz. gin

 Or what about the Lady Rose?

 - 1/3 oz. rose syrup